 Whether you are looking for a large, city-sponsored festival or a small, hometown gathering, one thing is certain: The blooming dogwood trees mean it’s time for celebrating spring and all the promise she brings.

 Want to see cherry blossoms, too?
-Read up on Cherry Blossom Festival in Washington D.C.: 10 things to know.
+Read up on the Cherry Blossom Festival in Washington D.C.